kryonic-fluke/odysseyArchive/README.md

-<<<<<<< HEAD
 # React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Url is an excellent plave for storing ui state sand an alternative to useSState in some situations ,example open/close panel , currently selected list items . list sorting order , applied list filter
+Url is an excellent place for storing ui state sand an alternative to useSState in some situations ,example open/close panel , currently selected list items . list sorting order , applied list filter

 Easy way to store stsate in a global place accessible to all components in the app